Sickboy78/MMM-Homematic/README.md

 This module is an extension for [MagicMirror](https://github.com/MichMich/MagicMirror) that shows values from [HomeMatic](https://www.homematic.com/) smart home components and system variables.

-It makes use of the [XML-API](https://github.com/hobbyquaker/XML-API), which must be installed on your HomeMatic CCU to read the sensor values from.
+It makes use of the [XML-API](https://github.com/hobbyquaker/XML-API), which must be installed as a plugin on your HomeMatic CCU to read the sensor and variables values from.<br>
+**Important:** For now only XML-API versions 1.x are supported.
+Version 2.x needs authentication which ist not yet implemented in this module.

 The module has a higly flexible and customizable output that supports text and/or icons in lines or in a vertical or horizontal table.